nwjs/npm-installer/README.md

 npm install nw@0.13.3-sdk
 ```

+## install a specific architecture

+You may use the environment variable `npm_config_nwjs_process_arch` to override the default architecture (`process.arch`) and to download NW.js built for some other architecture.

 ## finding the path to the nw.js binary

 If you would like to programmatically retrieve the path to the nw.js binary use: